-- Titrate oxygen saturation to 94% 98%. - If patient has a tracheostomy tube, follow the procedure for Tracheostomy Care Procedure 5.13. - For adult Cardiac Arrest: consider insertion of a supraglottic airway; see procedures for Supraglottic Airways 5.12. - For adults in severe respiratory distress (e.g, Asthma/COPD/Pulmonary Edema/ Near Drowning) consider use of CPAP.
+- Consider inserting nasopharyngeal airway adjunct with oropharyngeal.
+Often multiple adjuncts are beneficial. - Titrate oxygen saturation to 94% 98%. - If patient has a tracheostomy tube, follow the procedure for Tracheostomy Care Procedure 5.13. - For adult Cardiac Arrest: consider insertion of a supraglottic airway; see procedures for Supraglottic Airways 5.12. - For adults in severe respiratory distress (e.g, Asthma/COPD/Pulmonary Edema/ Near Drowning) consider use of CPAP.
 See CPAP Procedure 5.4.

 - The appropriate method of airway management should be determined based on patient condition.
 If basic procedures are deemed inappropriate or have proven to be inadequate then more advanced methods should be used. - Consider BiPAP Procedure 5.3. - For impending respiratory failure with intact gag reflex or trismus: consider Nasotracheal Intubation, see Nasotracheal Intubation Procedure 5.9. - For apnea/respiratory failure or impending respiratory failure with impaired or absent gag reflex: consider supraglottic airway device or intubation.
 See Supraglottic Airways 5.12 or Orotracheal Intubation 5.10. - For adults with immediate, severe airway compromise consider Rapid Sequence Intubation.
-See Rapid Sequence Intubation Prerequisite Procedure 7.8 - Note: this procedure is only to be used by paramedics who are trained and credentialed to perform RSI by FSTEMS. - If feasible, place a gastric tube to decompress the stomach. - If you cannot establish an airway or ventilate: - Consider Cricothyrotomy Percutaneous Procedure 5.5 OR - Consider Cricothyrotomy Surgical Bougie Assisted Procedure 5.6.
+See Rapid Sequence Intubation Prerequisite Procedure - Note: this procedure is only to be used by paramedics who are trained and credentialed to perform RSI by FSTEMS. - If feasible, place a gastric tube to decompress the stomach. - If you cannot establish an airway or ventilate: - Consider Cricothyrotomy Surgical Bougie Assisted Procedure 5.6.
 Note: Training approved by the EMS unit's Medical Director must be delivered once every two years.